pontuscroneld/pizzaOrderingApp/PizzaOrderingApp/Other/PLANNING.md

 The code challenge is a “Pizza Ordering App”
 What I need,

+Remove Storyboard to try and build the UI programatically

 # List View
 • Show a list of pizza restaurants and have the closest to your current location at the top